-Southwestern presents an exciting five-week summer program in International Cyberlaw at University College London from June 15 through July 18, 2014.
+Southwestern presents an exciting five-week summer program in International Cyberlaw at the University of London from June 15 through July 18, 2014.

 This groundbreaking program will offer a variety of academic, cultural and social experiences through:

 - Courses on international and comparative Cyberlaw topics

 - Instruction by U.S and British faculty representing over 50 years of teaching experience